sfarrens/presentations/_posts/0000-01-04-version_cont_1.md

 git init
 ```

-> Now we can check the `status` of this repository.
+> Now, we can check the `status` of this repository.

 ```bash
 git status
 ```

+> Not much going on so far. 🥱

 --